retrogrand/LogosOS/README.md

 1. **Contact (Δ⁰ arrives)**
    - A user asks a question.
-   - Crux tags the locality, stakes, and contract using the context cube and tenant registry.
+   - Crux tags the locality, stakes, and contract using the tenant registry and context cube.
+   - Crux builds an initial **context envelope** and decides what the Kernel is allowed to see.
    - We have raw difference at the boundary.

 2. **Contextualization (Θ → Δ¹)**
-   - Θ retrieves similar episodes, anchors, regrets, and norms.
+   - Within that envelope, Θ retrieves similar episodes, anchors, regrets, and norms.
    - Δ⁰ becomes Δ¹: *difference in context*.

 3. **Reasoning (Δ → Δ²)**